OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-6419.md

 # Event ID 6419: A request was made to disable a device.

 ## Description
-Event ID 6419: A request was made to disable a device.
+This event generates every time when someone made a request to disable a device.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|